 Why choose our professional setups?

 With over twenty years of experience working with musicians, listening to their needs and desires around an instrument setup, Desert Amplifier Repair has an understanding of the finer details in setting up an instrument.
 DAR knows that each instrument is unique, and with that we believe our instrument setups are one of the most sought out services we offer.

 With our professional setups, DAR is sure to improve the playability of your instrument, regardless of the brand.
 Every aspect of our instrument setups are executed with the highest standards, utilizing the latest specialty tools, measuring devices, and professional equipment – and all setups are covered by our guarantee.
 (See terms & conditions at bottom of page).

-When you decide on a DAR setup, all the aspects of the work schedule will be discussed in detail before any work is done.
+When you decide on a DAR setup, all aspects of the work schedule will be discussed in detail before any work is done.
 DAR will factor in playing style, tuning, action preferences and any issues you may be having with your instrument, as well as string brand and gauge.
-Desert Amplifier Repair is an authorized dealer of Lay’s S.I.T.
-Strings strings, and we include a new set of SIT Power Wound or Pure Nickel strings in 9’s or 10’s in the price of the standard electric guitar setup.
+Desert Amplifier Repair is an authorized dealer of D’Addario, Ernie Ball, and Lay’s S.I.T.
+Strings strings.
+We include a new set of S.I.T.
+Power Wound Nickel strings in either 0.009 – 0.042, 0.009 – 0.046 or 0.010 – 0.046 in the price of the standard (fixed tail piece) electric guitar setup.
 Bass guitars and 12 strings do not include strings in the price of setup.
-Additional string models and sizes are available at a surcharge and we can always use your own supplied strings, however it will not discount the cost of the setup.
+Additional string models and sizes are available at a surcharge and we are always happy use your own supplied strings, however it will not discount the cost of the setup.

 Please contact us If you are considering a professional setup and we would be more than happy to discuss all options.